koblick/KeplerMinMax/README.md

 ![GitHub Logo](relPosErrOblate.jpg)

-The main C routine is direclty accessible from C/C++ and included in keplerMinMax.c such that
+The C routine is direclty accessible and included in keplerMinMax.c for inline function calls via

         keplerMinMax(r0, v0, rf, vf, tf, mu, Re, Rp, Npts, minAlt, maxAlt);

-A preliminary check on the equatorial and polar radius of the spheroid is performed internally; if Re == Rp, then keplerMinMaxSphere() is invoked within to save computational overhead.
+A preliminary check on the equatorial and polar radius of the spheroid is performed internally; if Re = Rp, then keplerMinMaxSphere() is invoked within to save computational overhead.